 Extensive experience in Registration, Documentation and Research of Tasmanian and Australian art, including the curation and development of exhibitions.

-Accredited Commonwealth Valuer, undertaking research and documentation of a wide range of artworks for the Commonwealth Cultural Gifts Program; valuations of Public collections including Parliament House Tasmania, and private collections across Australia.
+Accredited Commonwealth Valuer, undertaking research and documentation of a wide range ofw artworks for the Commonwealth Cultural Gifts Program; valuations of Public collections including Parliament House Tasmania, Hobart City Council, and private collections across Australia.

 Terms & ConditionsColville presents artists work and prices are marked in Aus$ representing the value of works in the market place, consistent to the creators accreditation through scholarship, exhibitions, awards, collections and industry recognition.